-The Limited Liability Company (LLC) is a relatively new form of business organization which is intended to obtain for investors, called members, the same advantages of limited liability as in the corporate form of business, while at the same time avoiding corporation income tax rules.
+The Limited Liability Company (LLC) is a relatively new form of business organization.
+An LLC is used for members to obtain the same advantages of limited liability regularly found in corporate entities.
+At the same time, an LLC avoids corporation income tax rules.
 All 50 states and the District of Columbia have adopted LLC statutes.

-From the estate planning standpoint, a major advantage of either the partnership, or an LLC classified as a partnership, over a C or S corporation is that upon the death of a partner or member, the partnership or LLC may elect to adjust the basis of its assets to fair market value to the extent of the decedent’s interest.
+From an estate planning standpoint, a major advantage is that upon the death of a partner or member, the partnership or LLC may elect to adjust the basis of its assets to fair market value, to the extent of the decedent’s interest.

 Finally, an LLC may operate as a Single-Member entity and thus not be required to file a separate tax return from that of the owner, whether an individual or entity.
 If the LLC is owned by 2 or more individuals or entities, it must file a separate annual tax return under IRS Form 1065.